Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart.rst

 Run the Hello World program to ensure that your environment is set up properly.

 .. note::
    If you are using the Standard plan, running Hello World incurs a cost.
-See `Manage costs <cost>`__ for cost information.
+See `Manage costs <cost.html>`__ for cost information.

 If you did not save your credentials to disk, specify "QiskitRuntimeService(channel="ibm_cloud", token=<IBM Cloud API key>, instance=<IBM Cloud CRN>)" instead of "QiskitRuntimeService()" in the following code.